You can’t improve what you don’t measure. While we all know it’s true, KPIs, metrics, and goals are often hard to measure and keep a track of.

 That’s because the retention rate indicates that your product or service is a long-term investment and that people who try it are satisfied and are not likely to turn into a competition.

-SERVQUAL metric is the combination of service and quality and it opts to measure your customer expectations about your customer service in comparison to how it actually is (how they perceive it).
+SERVQUAL metric is the customer service KPI, which is a combination of service and quality and it opts to measure your customer expectations about your customer service in comparison to how it actually is (how they perceive it).

 The way it works is quite straightforward.